pdelewski/LightweighGC/README.md

 ## List of rules:

-- There is always one owner of resource at any point in time
+- There is always one owner of resource at any point in time.
-- Each alias has to be released (set to null) before its destructor is called
+- There should not be active aliases (not null) during owner releasing.